 Stankov says, “We found a really interesting statistic for one of our yeasts – there are antibodies against this yeast found in 60-70 percent of patients with Crone’s disease and in 10-15 percent of those with ulcerative colitis.”

 Oli says, “One of the yeasts, clurglomysis is known to produce lactase so it breaks down lactose.
 Basically the kefir is naturally lactose free.”

 S. cerevisiae is reported by the research team to have, “Positive effects on growth and production of Lactobacilli.
 S. cerevisiae has been used as a probiotic to treat bacteria-induced diarrhea.”

-Stankov said, “We found profilactic consumption of kefir can help with lactose intolerance.
-It’s suggested in multiple sets that we looked at that people who have lactose intolerance consume kefir to build up a better tolerance to lactose.”
+Stankov said, “We found prophylactic consumption of kefir can help with lactose intolerance.
+It’s suggested in multiple sets that we looked at, that people who have lactose intolerance consume kefir to build up a better tolerance to lactose.”

 Stankov says her findings show increased numbers of all species contribute to overall health.

 Making your own kefir is simple and inexpensive.
 Purchasing live grains can be done by clicking here or here or here other packets can be purchased here (a powder starter) or here (powdered milk in addition to milk).